double <- function(x) x * 25 Your first function

 shout("hello", "world")

-... collects all the arguments you pass, however many there are. c(...) combines them into a vector.
+#> [1] "HELLO WORLD"... collects every argument you pass, however many there are, and c(...) combines them into a vector.
 This is a surprisingly deep idea.
-In Church’s lambda calculus (Section 1.2), a function takes exactly one argument.
-If you want two arguments, you write a function that returns another function:
+In Church’s lambda calculus (Section 1.2), a function takes exactly one argument; if you want two, you write a function that returns another function:

 λx. λy. x + y